loekvangool/githubarchive-elastic/README.md

 * At any time, you can run `./run.sh` to find the GitHub org/repo you're interested in, and export that to Elasticsearch

 Tested in OSX only, on Elasticsearch, Logstash and Kibana 5.1.x, with [X-Pack Security](https://www.elastic.co/guide/en/x-pack/current/xpack-security.html) enabled.

+##Automation
+Run daily:
+`0  5   *   *   *    cd ~/github-archive; php download.php; php run.php;`
+Or, run hourly:
+`0  *   *   *   *    cd ~/github-archive; php download.php; php run.php;`

+Note that `download.php` will download yesterday's data once per day, so you'll have to make sure that yesterday's data is complete, AND allow some time for possible late delivery.
+05:00 UTC is usually enough for that.
+If you want more certainty, rig `download.php` to process more data than just yesterday's, or run the cron more often.
+Existing data will not be re-downloaded so you're free to run it as often as you like.